 Yes, but not directly.
-Instead, add this phrase to your SPF record:
+Instead, add this phrase to your SPF record before the "all" parameter at the end:

 It is recommended that you add the above to your SPF record even if you do not send your outbound email through our service.
 This is important for cases where your mail server might bounce an email back to our service and then our servers forward this bounced message back to the sender.
 Without this, bounces from your mail server may not deliver back to the sender's server.